bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-6-input-files.rst

    // The first line of the Pokemon CSV file
    Number, Pokemon, Type 1, Type 2, HP, Attack, Defense, Speed, PNG, Description

-To better organize and work with this data, we can create a ``Pokemon`` class that corresponds to these attributes using object-oriented design.
-A CSV data file can be saved into an array of ``Pokemon`` objects by splitting each line (except the header) into the attributes for one ``Pokemon`` object.

 The Java ``String`` class provides a useful method called ``split(String delimeter)`` that allows us to split a string into an array of substrings based on a specified **delimiter** which is a character like a comma or a space that separates the units of data.
 This method returns a ``String`` array where each element in the array represents a field of data from the line.